 At the evaluation/preview show, or during the season, the chief judge may promote any team when the judging panel believes that team will be competitive in the top half of the class into which the team is to be promoted.
-Promotions may occur through two competitive shows before State.
-In that situation, the team may be promoted at its first show in March (which would be its second competitive appearance).
+Promotions may not occur after the first Saturday in March.
 A proper ceremony with pins/medals and music should be accorded to any teams achieving promotion at a competitive show.

-The Judging panel as a collective whole is very confident that the unit should finish in the top half of the next class up if promoted.
-This method would require judges to correspond with each other to determine if this is a high enough probability to justify a promotion.
+In addition to the Judging panel as a collective whole is very confident that the unit should finish in the top half of the next class up if promoted, the Board of Directors will need to approve the promotion.
+This method would require judges and the Board to correspond with each other to determine if this is a high enough probability to justify a promotion.

 In the event that either or both of these things occur, as a courtesy, the staff of the unit would be notified ahead of the retreat when the announcement will be made.
 The announcement will be made accordingly: